On the total volume of the double hyperbolic space: A definition of for polytopes in

-However the integration is not well defined across $\partial\mathbb{H}^n$ in the sense of Riemann integration.
-To fix this issue, we treat $V_n(P)$ as the limit of a complex perturbation of the volume element.
-But we should note that while the metric and volume may be complex \emph{valued} in the perturbation, the underlying space is still real, even for coordinate $x_0$.
-In fact, complex analysis plays a very limit role in this paper, and for the most part we are still using the Riemann integral of complex valued functions in the \emph{real} space.
-See also a similar but slightly different methodology called ``$\epsilon$-approximation'' employed by Cho and Kim \cite{ChoKim} using the Klein disk model.
+The integral also applies to regions in $\mathbb{H}^n_{-}$.
+For a set $U$ in $\mathbb{DH}^n$, if both $U_{+}$ in $\mathbb{H}^n$ and $U_{-}$ in $\mathbb{H}^n_{-}$ has \emph{finite} standard hyperbolic volume, then we say that $U$ has finite standard hyperbolic volume and define $V_n(U)$ by $V_n(U_{+})+V_n(U_{-})$, and let $\mathcal{U}_0$ be the collection of all those sets.
+For $U\in\mathcal{U}_0$, $V_n(U)$ is invariant under isometry (recall that an isometry of $\mathbb{DH}^n$ is an isometry of $\mathbb{H}^n$ that also preserves the counterpart in $\mathbb{H}^n_{-}$, which is the mirror image in $\mathbb{H}^n_{-}$ in the upper half-space model).
+But for regions sitting across $\partial\mathbb{H}^n$, the integral is not well defined at $x_0=0$.
+To fix this issue, we want to define a volume as the integral of a complex perturbation of the volume element (as a complex measure on $\mathbb{R}^n$).
+But we shall note that in the complex perturbation the underlying space is still real, even for coordinate $x_0$.
+So in this paper complex analysis is used in a very limited way mainly to compute the integral of complex valued functions in the real space.
+See also a similar but slightly different methodology called ``$\epsilon$-approximation'' employed by Cho and Kim \cite{ChoKim} using the Klein model.